jhu-cs-uima-sp19/Thyme2Eat/README.md

 # What we plan to do in the Second Sprint:
 - Add data persistence for the calendar.
 This means figuring out whether number of meals per day will be added through the calendar or in settings.
 - Add the dialog boxes for the other inputs for shopping list items.
 Link the added item to the database.
+Also we will improve the shopping list to combine like items, and delete items from the shipping list if the recipe is deleted.
 -Add communication between calendar in main activity if a user changes the time or date and the calendar in the calednar activity.
+-A more robust search process with more preferences given by the user.
+-A more automated way of planning meal times (based on time to create meal, user preferences, and posible calendar integration)
+-Adding an activity for favorited meals that the user can add to their current meal plan -Some sort of recipe search engine so that users have even more freedom to add recipes to their meal plan.
+-Overall quality of life changes to the UI

 # How to use Thyme2Eat
 Welcome, and thank you for trying out Thyme2Eat.